humam-hossain/linux_shell_scripting/README.md

 Read a line from the standard input and split it into fields.

-> Standard input means the input comes from the keyboard. but an input can come from various input devices.
+> Standard input means the input comes from the keyboard by default. but an input can come from various input devices.
+Standard input can come from another command when it's used & it's called a pipeline ( | ).
 >
 > Standard output & standard error mean output/error displayed on the monitor.